giacomo270197/giacomo270197.github.io/assets/posts/Zero2Automated/SecondStage.md

 ---

 Starting from we left off [in the previous post](/posts/Zero2Automated/SecondStage), we can now go ahead and analyze the dumped executable.
-First of all, we have a look at what PEStudio has to tell us about the executable.
+First of all, we have a look at what PEStudio has to tell us about it.
 Seems like another `C++` executable. `kernel32.dll` is loaded and several functions are imported from it.

 <a href="/assets/images/Zero2Automated/ss1.png"><img src="/assets/images/Zero2Automated/ss1.png" margin="0 250px 0" width="100%"/></a>

-We can now quickly have a look at the executable on Ghidra before we execute it in a debugger.
+We can now quickly have a look at the binary on Ghidra before we execute it in a debugger.
 We can immediately identify the address of the `main()` function.
 Once again this is going to be useful once we start debugging.

 <a href="/assets/images/Zero2Automated/ss2.png"><img src="/assets/images/Zero2Automated/ss2.png" margin="0 250px 0" width="100%"/></a>

-We can now start debugging.
 The first thing the sample does is to get the executable file name, with a call to `GetModuleFileNameA` and a `strtok` loop.

 At this point, the encoding routine is called.
 This routine is used to load `kernel32.dll` procedures dynamically.
 First of all, the function is called and an initialization step is performed.
 The initialization stores some data at a memory address.
 This can be replicated with the following Python script, where the `output` variable represents the memory region the initialization writes to.